Code-Institute-Submissions/cigarist/TESTING.md

     - As I was using the modal box as an added layer for defensive programming I had forgotten to include the unique ._id names into the modal.
 So all it was doing was deleting the posts in order rather than deleting the selected post.
 Since adding the unique id's I am now able to delete the appropriate posts.

+7. When I was changing the look of the home page from stacked posts to a three in a row display of posts I ran into a problem with the main text.
+Some was displayed and the rest were sitting behind the buttons.
+    - This was rectified by using overflow-y: auto !important.
+The text was much better contained and a user can now scroll through the text to see what was posted.

+8. The edit and delete buttons were originally stacked to stay inline with the stacked design.
+However the buttons were cause problems with displaying more text.
+    - I made the buttons inline so that more text can be shown.

 ---